 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

-That's why we created this ultimate step-by-step guide to find your passwords easily whenever you need them, whether you're on Android, iPhone, Windows, Mac, or a web browser.
+Most of the time, you can simply access settings to view saved passwords, but the details depend on the browser, device, or passwords app.
+That's why we created this ultimate step-by-step guide to help you find your passwords easily whenever you need them, whether you're using an Android device, iPhone, Windows, Mac, or a web browser.

-Keep reading to learn how easy it is to quickly view your passwords on any device and how the best password managers can help you keep your data in one secure place.
+Keep reading to learn how to view saved passwords on any device quickly and how the best password managers can help you keep your data in one secure place.

 iPhone